If I had to have a religion

 Everything. and everyone

-But the Sun does not just shine…
+For the Sun does not just shine…

 For a few trees and flowers